shrey141102/Javascript-projects/Weight-Converter/readme.md

 ## Description

-This is a simple weight converter that converts supports conversion between the units Kilograms, Stones, Pounds and Ounces and vice versa.
+This is a simple weight converter that supports conversion between the units Kilograms, Stones, Pounds and Ounces and vice versa.
 It is built using HTML, CSS and JavaScript.

 ## How to use